Act reliably

 Natural environmental conditions are noticeably changing: heat waves, rising temperatures, storms, and heavy rainfall are increasingly causing vegetation damage and infrastructure failures.
 Monoculture farming and soil sealing exacerbate this development.
 The result: biodiversity declines, as does the quality of life in the neighborhood.
 Additionally, pests like the oak processionary moth are becoming more prevalent.

 We pursue a balanced approach that considers the individual requirements on-site while also relying on standardized processes with consistently high quality.
-Four aspects are particularly important to us:

 Our standardized solutions are documented in a design manual that includes a modular system for ecological neighborhood design.
 It provides the framework within which structural and design measures are implemented in the neighborhoods.